Viscous heat backflow and temperature resonances in extreme thermal conductors: Boundary conditions for time-dependent VHE simulations

 \subsection{Effects of isotopic disorder, average temperature, and size on VHE lattice cooling}

-In this section we discuss how isotopic-mass disorder, size of the sample, and temperature affect the LCS emerging from the VHE in graphite.
+Finally, we discuss how isotopic-mass disorder, sample's size, and temperature affect the LCS emerging from the VHE in graphite.
 The effect of isotopic-mass disorder is taken into account by the parameters appearing in the VHE.
-These were computed from first principles for graphite with natural concentration of isotopes (98.9\% $^{12}$C, 1.1\% $^{13}$C) and for isotopically purified samples (99.9\% $^{12}$C, 0.1\% $^{13}$C), see Sec.~\ref{sec:parameters_entering_in_the_viscous_heat_equations} for details.
+These were computed from first principles for graphite with natural concentration of isotopes (98.9 \% $^{12}$C, 1.1 \% $^{13}$C) and for isotopically purified samples (99.9 \% $^{12}$C, 0.1 \% $^{13}$C), see Sec.~\ref{sec:parameters_entering_in_the_viscous_heat_equations} for details.
 The effect of sample size was considered by uniformly rescaling the simulation domain~(\ref{eq:recticircle}) and the perturbation~(\ref{eq:pert_LC}).
-We accounted for grain-boundary scattering as discussed in Ref.~\cite{Simoncelli2020}, considering a grain size of $20 \mu m$ that is realistic for high-quality samples \cite{Jeong2021,Ding2022}.
+We accounted for grain-boundary scattering as discussed in Sec.~\ref{sub:finite_size}, considering a grain size of $20 \mu m$ that is realistic for high-quality samples \cite{Jeong2021,Ding2022}.
 The temperature was monitored in the same point where the perturbation was applied.
-The effect of equilibrium temperature was taken into account through the temperature dependence of the parameters entering in the viscous heat equations, as shown by Table I in Ref.~\cite{Simoncelli2020} and Table.~\ref{tab:param_graphite} at the end of this manuscript.
+The effect of equilibrium temperature was taken into account through the temperature dependence of the parameters entering the VHE, as shown by Table I in Ref.~\cite{Simoncelli2020} and Table.~\ref{tab:param_graphite} at the end of this manuscript.